Browse AIM’s full range of training courses, including information about the key learning outcomes you can expect.

 This tool it encourages discussion about behavioural preferences, it helps individuals understand, embrace and respect behaviours such as pace at work, the desire to compete or lead others, tendencies towards perfectionism and other common behaviours.

+For residential programs held at The Briars, you will be invoiced for $4,500 (GST inc).
 This includes meals, accommodation and return bus transport between Canberra and the program venue.
 Cancellations or deferrals after the closing date will attract a cancellation fee of $700, alternatively substitutes can be accepted up until 14 days before the course begins.

 Gunnar Habitz is a recent AIM graduate of an advanced diploma.
 After starting his career as an international sales manager, he enrolled with AIM to progress his management and leadership skills.
 Although based in Switzerland, he travelled to Sydney for 3 months to complete the face-to-face diploma.
 Searching for the highest quality management information available in Australia, he eventually chose AIM.
 Here’s his story.